parsotat/BatAnalysis/README.md

 The following software are necessary for the BatAnalysis python module.

-1. Python 3.8 or larger
+1. Python 3.9 or greater
     - We recommend installing via Anaconda
 2. swiftbat_python
    - This can be easily installed via pip